 What is the best draft beer system?
 Are you in the market for a draft beer system?
 There are two types of draft beer systems – direct-draw and remote-draw, and each has its advantages and disadvantages.

 Many patrons enjoy draft beer, and with the right approach you can generate a new income stream for your bar or nightclub.
-In this edition of Design Buzz, we’ll discuss the prices, profits, advantages and disadvantages of direct-draw and remote-draw draft beer systems.
+Today I’ll discuss the prices, profits, advantages and disadvantages of direct-draw and remote-draw draft beer systems.